Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Instructions

-• Place all ingredients into a blender and blend for about 30 seconds until smooth.
+• Place all ingredients into a blender and blend for about 30 to 60 seconds until smooth.

 • Pour into a glass and enjoy!